Joey Votto Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Brewers pitching staff ranks 20th in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Brewers pitching staff ranks 21st in MLB.

-- The Brewers' 4.05 team ERA ranks 12th across all league pitching staffs.
+- The Brewers' 4.01 team ERA ranks 12th among all MLB pitching staffs.

-- In his last time out on Thursday, July 6, the right-hander threw 5 1/3 innings against the Chicago Cubs, allowing three earned runs while surrendering four hits.
+- The righty last pitched on Thursday, July 6 against the Chicago Cubs, when he tossed five innings, allowing one earned run while giving up six hits.

+- In 11 games this season, the 30-year-old has an ERA of 3.68, with 6 strikeouts per nine innings.
+Opponents are batting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.